News Parser

 4. We remove any group that is contained in (is a subset of) another group

 Comparing all articles with all other articles scales very badly (n^2).
-We could consider comparing to only the most recent M articles, instead of the whole database, but this has the downside that long-lasting chain of events are not linked together anymore.
+We could consider comparing to only the most recent M articles, instead of the whole database, but this has the downside that long-lasting chain of events might not be linked together anymore.

 Intra-cluster parsing